-Local governments are required to produce and distribute a Comprehensive Annual Financial Report (CAFR) annually to conform with generally accepted accounting standards established by the Government Accounting Standards Board.
-The CAFR is a thorough and detailed presentation of the City’s financial condition, with financial activity for a fiscal year and its end-of-the-year financial position.
+Local governments are required to produce and distribute an Annual Comprehensive Financial Report (ACFR) annually to conform with generally accepted accounting standards established by the Government Accounting Standards Board.
+The ACFR is a thorough and detailed presentation of the City’s financial condition, with financial activity for a fiscal year and its end-of-the-year financial position.

-The data reported in the CAFR encompasses all of the City’s programs and departments.
-A firm of licensed, certified public accountants audits the CAFR's financial statements.
+The data reported in the ACFR encompasses all of the City’s programs and departments.
+A firm of licensed, certified public accountants audits the ACFR's financial statements.

 The Single Audit Report is a rigorous, organization-wide audit or examination of an entity, that expends $750,000 or more of federal assistance (federal funds, grants, or awards) for its operations, to assure the Federal government of the management and use of these funds.